CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 A small amount of overlap (such as the above) can be handled, but if you have too many component lists which overlap in too many ways, then you may see an error during recipe finalization that your recipe is too complex.
-In this case, the game may not be able to corectly predict whether it can be crafted.
+In this case, the game may not be able to correctly predict whether it can be crafted.

 To work around this issue, if you do not wish to simplify the recipe requirements, then you can split your recipe into multiple steps.
 For